106th Sweet Briar College Commencement

 If your party will include someone who has special needs, please contact the president’s office to reserve a handicap-accessible seat, (434) 381-6210.
 One companion will be allowed to sit with the special-needs guest in the handicap-accessible seats.

 The Office of Media, Marketing and Communications will provide the service of notifying students’ hometown newspapers of their graduation, awards and honors.
-Students who wish to take advantage of this service must complete a release form.
-(The form may be found here: Media Notification Release Form)
+Students who wish to take advantage of this service must complete the Media Notification Release Form (PDF).

 Parking on Campus